 But the invoice that shows up?
 It's for 100 units.
 And if nobody catches it, you pay for 100 units.

 How often does this happen?
 More than you'd think.
-Across the dispensaries we manage, we catch delivery shortages on roughly 8-12% of all deliveries.
+Across the dispensaries running AP on the platform, the system catches delivery shortages on roughly 8-12% of all deliveries.
 Most are small — two or three units.
 But at $30 to $80 per unit, those small shortages add up fast.

 The dollar impact: a dispensary receiving 15-20 deliveries per week with a 10% shortage rate and an average discrepancy of $120 per shorted delivery is overpaying by roughly $7,000 to $12,000 per year.
 On deliveries alone.